 It's hard to imagine that bustling Valladolid is home to a tropical cenote, but indeed a lush oasis sits just a few blocks from San Gervasio Cathedral in the middle of the city center.
 Cenote Zaci is a picture perfect sinkhole, often passed up thanks to its close proximity to tourist magnet Cenote Ik Kil.
 I'd actually never heard of the place until a month ago, so I arrived with very low expectations.
 In fact, I only visited the swimming hole because I happened to be a few blocks away in Valladolid.
 Well, expectations blown!
 Cenote Zaci was even lovelier than Cenote Ik Kil.
 The sinkhole was its own epic Ferngully where limestone staircases descended straight into the prettiest blue waters.
 I arrived in the late morning to just a handful of visitors (completely pleasant), so I can only imagine the place being an empty oasis even earlier in the day.

-As the star attraction of the Yucatan, the iconic Mayan ruins get very busy, very quickly.
-Chichen Itza is more than two hours driving from Tulum, but with the one hour time change between the two regions, it's possible to leave at 6:30 AM and be in line at Chichen Itza before 8 AM.
-I made it it in time for opening, and was able to see the iconic pyramid El Castillo in under an hour.
-It sounds rushed, but the UNESCO World Heritage Site actually starts filling up with tour groups and selfie sticks within 30 minutes of opening.
-And for travelers who have already visited Machu Picchu in Peru, Caracol in Belize or the Great Pyramids in Egypt, Chichen Itza is a bit underwhelming.
-An hour is plenty.
+As the star attraction of the Yucatan, these iconic Mayan ruins get very busy, very quickly.
+The UNESCO World Heritage Site starts filling up with tour groups and selfie sticks within 30 minutes of opening, so visitors that are first in line have the best chance of experiencing the iconic pyramid El Castillo with just a handful of tourists around.
+And for travelers who have already visited Machu Picchu in Peru, Caracol in Belize or the Great Pyramids in Egypt, Chichen Itza might be a bit underwhelming.

-It's a bit of a drive, but worth the journey to see the Yucatan's brilliant Yellow City.
-The colonial darling can be seen in a half day.
-I visited without much of a plan in the late morning after quick stops to see Chichen Itza and Cenote Ik Kil.
-It was 40-minutes onward to get to Izamal with hardly any other tourists heading that same direction.
-The little city was absolutely charming with its cobbled streets and yellow everything - yellow hotels, yellow shops, yellow restaurants, yellow churches, etc. Some of my favorite gems were the Colonial Franciscan Monastery of San Antonio de Padua, the town square and lunch at Kinich El Sabor de Izamal.
-Best discovery of the trip!
+It's a bit of a drive if you're staying in the eastern Yucatan, but worth the journey to see the the brilliant Yellow City of Izamal.
+It can actually be part of a daytrip out to Chichen Itza and Cenote Ik Kil.
+It's 40-minutes onward to get to Izamal with hardly any other tourists heading that same direction.
+The little city is absolutely charming with its cobbled streets and yellow everything - yellow hotels, yellow shops, yellow restaurants, yellow churches, etc.

 The colorful colonial capital located in the Western Yucatan is a bit of a drive, so worth staying the night in a local hacienda.
 There are plenty of ruins, cenotes and restaurants to occupy a day or two in Merida, and it's a nice change of scenery from the Caribbean coast.
-I stayed at the luxurious Hacienda Xcantun for my overnight trip - a little pricey, but worth the splurge.
 Merida's bustling historic center is a wonderful place to spend an afternoon wandering the colorful colonial streets surrounding the Plaza de la Independencia.

 One of the prettiest churches in Mexico sits hidden away in the quiet town of Uayma, about a 20-minute drive from Valladolid.
 While the church may look like it was made for Instagram feeds with its soaring pink walls adorned in white stars and faded roses, I think it's still relatively an unknown.
 I arrived before 9 AM and had the place to myself for a full hour - I didn't see a single tourist while I was there.